ceford/cefjdemos-data-jdm-help-en/articles/privacy/privacy-information-requests.md

 ## Description

-This screen lists Privacy Information Requests received, selectable for viewing.
-It can be used also to create new requests.
+The *Privacy: Information Requests* page lists requests received and selectable for viewing.
+It can be used to create new requests.

 ### Common Elements